Looking for a guide to building marketing funnel reports? You’re in luck!

 Reporting for the Outbound Sales Funnel

 For outbound, the math is a little bit different in that sales prospecting has a different workflow.
 Typically, you first start your prospecting work by building a list.
-You can either buy pre-built or custom lists, make them yourself, or use software that can help you build lists internally.
+You can either buy pre-built or custom lists, make them yourself, or use software that can help you build lists, with automation, internally.

 In addition to the cost for your lists, let’s say you also set aside $15,000 for the budget.
 You get 1,000 names, run your email sequence and outreach touchpoints, and you end up getting 100 positive replies, or 1% CVR.

 We wouldn’t call these MQLs because they didn’t come from any marketing programs.
 Because it’s a sales effort, we’d call these SQLs.

 After qualification, the SDRs are going to book a meeting.
 In this example, they ultimately get 8 SQLs that move to the next stage of the funnel and convert at the same percentages as our previous example.

 You can see in this scenario, that the CPO and SQL cost is a lot higher.
 The customer acquisition cost is also higher, but you’re getting the same amount of money.
 If your LTV is three years, then your ratios are still solid.

 These are the kinds of benchmarks that you want to establish for your own company.
 From a financial perspective, business owners may be willing to break even on year one, because you know you’re going to make it back on year two and three.
 While others are only going to be comfortable with a faster payback.
 It really all depends on how your business is set up and what your growth goals look like.

 Evaluating Your Marketing Funnel Metrics